unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 :question: Do you have an example use case in mind?
 Feel free to ask questions!

 [^1]: A very much improved online documentation is part of the HTCondor 8.8 series.
+[^2]: If they finish too fast, you will also find a `Debian10_render_scenes_hq.jdl` in the repository.
+Note that this requires significantly more resources, so please only use that if the normal jobs are too short for investigating their behaviour.

 {% include footer_exercises.html %}